Your Complete Guide to Maple Syrup in the Hudson Valley

 For all other visits: 59 Rider Hollow Road

 Join Tree Juice’s CSA and get your maple fix for the year at a discounted price for half-gallons, full gallons, or even multiple gallons.
 During Maple Weekends you can tour their facilities and purchase hats, t-shirts, and their flavored syrups.
 Their personal favorite?
 Zesty lemon, which is great on blueberry pancakes and as a dip for fried chicken.

 16) White Oak Farm

 680 Croton Lake Rd, Yorktown Heights

-As the only commercial maple syrup producer in Westchester and the southernmost commercial maple syrup producer in New York, they receive thousands of visitors during Maple Weekends.
+As one of the few commercial maple syrup producers in Westchester and the southernmost commercial maple syrup producer in New York, they receive thousands of visitors during Maple Weekends.
 Take a tour, participate in tastings and demonstrations, stroll through the woods, or enjoy a pancake breakfast nearby at Hilltop Hanover.
 Their store is open on Saturdays and Sundays year-round, and weekdays by appointment.

 140 Eatontown Road, Middletown

-This is the inaugural year for Finding Home Farms has recently blossomed from “backyard sugar makers” to operating a new sugarhouse.
+Finding Home Farms has recently blossomed from “backyard sugar makers” to operating a new sugarhouse.
 Check their website for hours to tour the sugarhouse, shop in their store, and taste their organic maple syrup.
 Each Saturday there is live music from 4-7p.m.